 Nantwich Road/Eaton Road, Tarporley, Cheshire

-A simple, practical church converted in 1941 from a cafe and largely rebuilt in 1971.
+A simple, practical church converted from a cafe in 1941 and largely rebuilt in 1971.

 Mass was first said in Tarporley in 1884 by Fr Lynch, who travelled from Chester.
 From 1906 a room above a grocer’s shop at 53 High Street was used.
 Communion and confirmation classes were held at the shop-owner’s home, and Mass said there once a month, in a room later used as a cheese loft.
 In 1937 the Salvatorian Fathers took over, and a semi-detached house on Nantwich Road became a chapel-cum- presbytery.